Uncovering the Genes at the Foundation of Alcohol Dependence

 Research Society on Alcoholism O'Neill Addiction Science Education Award 2015

-John Harkness, graduate student mentored by Tamara Phillips, presented the 2015 Research Society on Alcoholism (RSA) O'Neill Addiction Science Education Award talk, entitled "The Northwest Addiction and Neuroscience Education Collaboration," at the Society's annual meeting in San Antonio, Texas.
+John Harkness, graduate student mentored by Tamara Richards (aka Tamara Phillips), presented the 2015 Research Society on Alcoholism (RSA) O'Neill Addiction Science Education Award talk, entitled "The Northwest Addiction and Neuroscience Education Collaboration," at the Society's annual meeting in San Antonio, Texas.

 Research Society on Alcoholism Enoch Gordis Research Recognition Award 2015